9 FAM 302.5

 (3) (U) Exception for close family members, the Secretary of Homeland Security (DHS) may, in the Secretary’s discretion, waive the application of clause (i) INA 212(a)(3)(D):

-(a) (U) In the case of an immigrant who is the parent, spouse, son, daughter, brother, or sister of a citizen of the United States; and
+(a) (U) In the case of an immigrant who is the parent, spouse, son, daughter, or sibling of a citizen of the United States; and

 (b) (U) Or a spouse, son, or daughter of an applicant lawfully admitted for permanent residence for humanitarian purposes, and to assure family unity or when it is in public interest, if the immigrant is not a threat to the security of the United States.